secware-debug/ChromeExtensionSetupTool/README.md

 # Chrome Extension Install/Uninstall Tool

 This repository contains a Chrome extension management tool implemented in three programming languages: **Rust**, **C++**, and **JavaScript**.
 Each implementation provides functionality to install and uninstall Chrome extensions in developer mode.
+**Note**: This tool is intended solely for testing and learning purposes.
+It must not be used for any unethical or malicious activities.

 ---